Katie Bowen

-Kate Elizabeth Bowen (born 15 April 1994) is a professional footballer from New Zealand who plays as a defensive midfielder for Melbourne City of the Australian A-League Women.
-She is a member of the New Zealand national team.
+Kate Elizabeth Bowen (born 15 April 1994) is a New Zealand professional footballer who plays as a defensive midfielder for Inter Milan of the Italian Serie A and the New Zealand national team.

 Early life

 University of North Carolina

 Bowen attended the University of North Carolina from 2012 to 2015, she was a part of the National Championship winning team in 2012.

 Club career

 FC Kansas City, 2016–2017

 Bowen was selected by FC Kansas City with the 16th pick in the 2016 NWSL College Draft.
 Bowen appeared in 13 games in 2016.
 In 2017 she appeared in 22 games for FCKC and scored two goals.

 Utah Royals FC, 2018–2020

 After FC Kansas City ceased operations after the 2017 season, Bowen was officially added to the roster of the Utah Royals FC on 8 February 2018.
 She appeared in 19 matches for Utah in 2018, the Royals finished in 5th place and did not qualify for the playoffs.

 Bowen returned to Utah for the 2019 NWSL season.
 She would miss several matches due to her participation in the 2019 Women's World Cup.